 San Juan de Ulúa

-This open-air bus with trolleylike wooden trimmings gives one-hour city tours to the beat of tropical tunes.
+This open-air bus with trolley-like wooden trimmings gives one-hour city tours to the beat of tropical tunes.
 It’s better at night when...

+The city's colonial fortress has been almost swallowed up by the modern port, and you have to squint to pick it out amid the container ships and cranes across the harbor.
 The central part of the fortress was a prison, and a notoriously inhumane one, during the Porfirio Díaz regime.
 Today, San Juan de Ulúa is an empty ruin of passageways, battlements, bridges and stairways undergoing lengthy renovations.
 Guided tours are available in Spanish and, sometimes, English.
-To get there, you can take a taxi (M$50) or, weather permitting, a lancha (boat taxi; M$25) from the malecón .
+To get there, you can take a taxi (M$50) or, weather permitting, a lancha (boat taxi; M$30) from the malecón .